EricZinda/Perplexity/backlog.md

     Don't try different scoping trees that are equivalent Hi Pri:
 - Figure out what happened here
+        - Support
+            "I want to eat"
+            "I want to eat lunch"

         - Figure out what happened here
             --------------- 2024-07-14 23:05:57.968165 - ip-10-0-0-74.ec2.internal@1013: Interface:REST-, AfterInteractionData: YTd1N2h1NHp5aGpseW01cXpsbQ==-230557968143.backup
 USER: Eat now
 ('today',) is not thing
 Host: How can I help you today?
+Issue 1: Eat is not a verb
+    - Scenarios:
+        "eat lunch"
+        etc.
+            Issue 2:
         - USER: Could i have a table for two please.
             Sorry, did you mean to say something?
             Host: How can I help you today?